vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-capability-endpoint.md

 ---
-title: Capability Check Endpoint `beta`
+title: Capability Check Endpoint (beta)
 excerpt: 'Check whether a MSISDN is using an RCS-capable handset and network'
 ---

 The capability check endpoint allows you to check the specific RCS capabilities for a given MSISDN.

+> **Important**
+>
-Please note: the RCS capability check is in beta and may return incorrect results under certain circumstances.
+> The RCS capability check is in beta and may return incorrect results under certain circumstances.
 For further information, please contact your Sinch account manager.

 ### Request